 In Maryland, personal injury law operates under a few unique rules.
 One of the most significant is the contributory negligence rule.
 Unlike most states that follow a comparative negligence rule, Maryland is one of the few states in the United States that still adheres to the traditional contributory negligence rule.
 This rule stipulates that if you’re even 1% at fault for your injuries, you cannot recover damages in a negligence lawsuit.
 This makes the role of a Maryland personal injury lawyer essential in presenting a strong case.

 The role of a Maryland personal injury attorney extends beyond court trials.
 They also negotiate with insurance companies, conduct investigations, gather evidence, draft pleadings, and counsel clients on their legal rights and options.
-By understanding personal injury law and the specifics of Maryland’s legal landscape, an accident lawyer can provide invaluable assistance to individuals seeking justice for their injuries.
+By understanding personal injury law and the specifics of Maryland’s regulations, an accident lawyer can provide invaluable assistance to individuals seeking justice for their injuries.

 In personal injury law, “pain and suffering” refers to the physical and emotional distress caused by an injury.
 This distress includes not just the immediate pain from the injury, but also the detrimental effects that the individual suffers in their daily life as a result of the injury.
 It can encompass physical discomfort, emotional trauma, stress, insomnia, depression, and a diminished quality of life.